 Film Music and Film-Score Production Processes

 My monograph, Scoring the Score: The Role of the Orchestrator in the Contemporary Film Industry (Routledge, 2016), is the first scholarly publication exploring the orchestrators and orchestration of music for screen media, and takes the form of a critical interrogation of screen-score orchestration in America and Britain.
-I interviewed a number of leading US- and UK-based film-score orchestrators and composers in the course of my research, including orchestrators Conrad Pope (John Williams, Alexandre Desplat), Bruce Fowler (Hans Zimmer) and Steve Bartek (Danny's Elfman) and Oscar-winning composers Dario Marianelli, Steven Price and AR Rahman.
+I interviewed a number of leading US- and UK-based film-score orchestrators and composers in the course of my research, including orchestrators Conrad Pope (John Williams, Alexandre Desplat), Bruce Fowler (Hans Zimmer) and Steve Bartek (Danny Elfman) and Oscar-winning composers Dario Marianelli, Steven Price and AR Rahman.

 Musicals, Musical Theatre and Adaptation

 Musical theatre is both a research and teaching interest and an area of practical application for me.
-I have writen book chapters on the relationship between the British musical and the pop music industry in the 1960s to the 1980s (OUP, 2017), the adaptation of Les Misérables for the cinema (Edinburgh University Press, 2017), and filmic adaptations of the stage musical Annie (OUP 2017), and my chapter exploring the role of songs, singing and singers in the film and stage musical of Sister Act is in pubication.
+I have writen book chapters on the relationship between the British musical and the pop music industry in the 1960s to the 1980s (OUP, 2017), the adaptation of Les Misérables for the cinema (Edinburgh University Press, 2017), and filmic adaptations of the stage musical Annie (OUP 2017), and my chapter exploring the role of songs, singing and singers in the film and stage versions of Sister Act is in pubication.
 I am currently working on a critical performing adition of the 1930 George and Ira Gershwin musical, Girl Crazy.

 Orchestration and Arrangement

 Often misrepresented as the same thing, I am very interested in approaches to, and the practical application of orchestration and arrangement.
-I have created new definitions of the two processes as they relate to screen music - detailed in my book Scoring the Score - and I am an active orchestrator and arranger of music.
+I have created new definitions of the two processes as they relate to screen music, detailed in my book Scoring the Score.

 - PhD in Film Music